Improving Overall Health Status2022-02-02T09:06:09-08:00

 |

-Indicator Description: General health status (self-reported) is a response to the following question: In general, would you say your health is excellent, very good, good, fair or poor?
+Indicator Description: Indicators are from UCLA’s California Health Interview Survey (CHIS) Public Use File (PUF) and consequently their exploratory dashboard, AskCHIS.
+This variable asked respondents about their general health (CHIS PUF Variable: AB1, AskCHIS Variable: Health status).
+Respondents were asked “Would you say that in general your health is excellent, very good, good, fair, or poor?”.
 Although a short and simple question, it has been shown to be a reliable predictor of mortality and future health care use.

 Data Limitations: Asked of California’s residential population (adults, teens, and children), administered in English, Spanish, Chinese, Korean, Tagalog, and Vietnamese.
 Does not include those living in group quarters or homeless persons.